 Particular focus must be put on the quality of goods and services provided and how they are implemented.
 Therefore, the Group is committed to selecting its suppliers on the basis of their credentials, considering factors such as quality, innovation, market reputation, and environmental protection policies.

 It is worth noting that in recent years the structure of the supply chain has not undergone any significant changes, except for an increased number of service suppliers with which the Alfa Acciai Group has come into contact, thus proving continuity in business relations and relationships.
 The various suppliers can be grouped into two macroclasses:

+Suppliers of goods

-Suppliers of scrap and other raw materials; Suppliers of technology and extraordinary maintenance, tenders and construction sites); Suppliers of goods Suppliers of services • Suppliers of other services.
-Suppliers of scrap and other raw materials; Suppliers of technology and materials.
-Outsourcers (suppliers performing part of the process); Contractors (suppliers providing on-site installation works, ordinary and extraordinary maintenance, tenders and construction sites); Suppliers of other services.
+- Suppliers of scrap and other raw materials; - Suppliers of technology and materials.

+Suppliers of services

+- Outsourcers (suppliers performing part of the process); - Contrators (suppliers providing on-site installation works, ordinary and extraordinary maintenance, tenders and construction sites); - · Suppliers of other services.

-Number of suppliers by category 2021 2020 2019
+Number of suppliers by category 32 2021 2020 2019

 Suppliers of goods 1,766 1,730 1,794

 Suppliers of services 1,639 1,389 1,357

 Total number of suppliers 3,405 3,119 3,151